The Catherine Kerr Vital Energy in Health and Healing Series Mission

-This speaker series was originally conceptualized by the late Catherine Kerr, PhD to catalyze a new field of integrated discovery around the role of vital energy ("Qi/chi") in health and healing.
 Building off of recent advances in the sciences, as well as the longstanding scholarship in the humanities examining how contemplative practices (eg meditation and qigong) may promote health, this speaker series will bring together humanistic, scientific, clinical, and practitioner perspectives.
 In honoring Cathy’s work and vision, this speaker series will provide an important forum to continue and deepen a critical interdisciplinary approach to studying the role of vital energy in health.
 We will accomplish this through the exploration of current and future scholarship and research pathways and collaborations.

-The Kerr Vital Energy Research Collaborative Members:
+The Kerr Vital Energy Research Collaborative Members

 Recorded Lectures and Workshops

-Inaugural Lecture: A Brief History of Qi: From Ancient Cosmology to Modern Medical Practice
+A Brief History of Qi: From Ancient Cosmology to Modern Medical Practice

 November 6, 2020

-Lecture: Out of Ontological Bounds: Researching Qi During China's Qigong Craze
+Out of Ontological Bounds: Researching Qi During China's Qigong Craze

 January 14, 2021